whosonfirst/git-whosonfirst-data/README.md

 ## Caveats

-The pre- and post- hooks are both written Python so that we can take advantage of a lot of pre-existing library code for wrangling Who's on First documents.
-These files perform some gynmnastics to account for the reality that Git is as weird as it is powerful.
+The pre- and post- hooks are both written in Python so that we can take advantage of [the existing library code for wrangling Who's on First documents](https://github.com/whosonfirst?utf8=%E2%9C%93&query=py-).
+In the meantime the `*-hook` files in this repository perform some gynmnastics to account for the reality that Git is as weird as it is powerful.

 If you find yourself adding functionality to any of the files in this repository please ensure that WOF-speific functionality is made part of a new or existing library that can be _invoked_ from the Git hooks but not defined in them.
-The Git hooks should be the place where all the Git related magic and voodoo is kept isolated.
+The Git hooks should be the place where all the Git related magic and voodoo is kept isolated for all other WOF related logic.

 ## See also